Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Methodology

 \section{Methodology}

-In this section, we first define the problem of adversarial attacks on GVFL, and then we discuss the threat model and introduce the framework of Graph-Fraudster.
-For convenience, the definition of symbols which used in this paper are listed in the TABLE~\ref{Symbol}.
+First, we formalize the problem of adversarial attack on GVFL, and give its definition.
+Then, the threat model of adversarial attack on GVFL is elaborated.
+Afterward, we introduce the Graph-Fraudster in aspect of framework, implementation details and algorithm rationality.
+For convenience, the definitions of symbols used in this paper are listed in the TABLE~\ref{Symbol}.